 Set up automated messages within your onboarding, from sharing important details about team hierarchy to recommending lunch spots and explaining the perks available at the office.
 These interactive messages ensure that your new hire feels welcomed and sets a friendly tone to your work environment, delivering a positive onboarding experience.

 Another feature of Donut that you must use is their automation that pairs your new hires to existing team members in an effort to make your employees connect with each other.

 It connects team members from different departments.
 And then automatically sets up a chat between them.
 In fact, it suggests setting up a coffee break together too.
 This is a great way to build rapport within your team without effort on your part.

 At the end of your onboarding period, you can even collect feedback from your employees.
 This helps in understanding what they liked about the experience and what they thought was missing.

 Apps like Polly allow you to create polls to collect responses from your employees, segmenting your new employees based on criteria set by you, allowing you to survey them better.

 3. Build a helpdesk to let new hires understand your organization better

 It’s very common for new hires to keep reaching out to the HR or their manager for every small doubt they have.
-From leave policy to stationery requirements to reimbursement procedures— this information must be passed on but you don’t have to keep going through the same questions every time you onboard a new employee.
+From leave policy to stationery requirements to reimbursement procedures.
+This information must be passed on but you don’t have to keep going through the same questions every time.
 But, it doesn’t have to be so taxing!

 It’s so easy to look for answers to specific issues about a product you’re using when it has a comprehensive helpdesk that you can just browse through.
 Why not make help desks for your office management?